SilkRose/Pony/stories/front-page-blues/front-page-blues.md

 "Oh, darling, you look so beautiful in it.
 How could I not have noticed it was you…" Tears started to well in her eyes.
 "I'm so sorry."

 Pinkie just smiled.
 "Oh, it's alright.
-You were just a little too worried about the feedback." [comma splice]
+You were just a little too worried about the feedback."

 Rarity wrapped Pinkie in another hug.
 "I think you've got a lot of work ahead of you."